 Borjomi is the starting point for visiting the Borjomi-Kharagauli National Park.
-The nature reserve covers an area of 65,000 hectares and stretches from 400 metres up to an altitude of 2,642 metres.
+The nature reserve covers an area of 65,000 hectares and stretches from 400 meters up to an altitude of 2,642 meters.
 The park is home to a wide variety of animals including brown bears, wolves, lynxes, deer, roe deer, chamois and golden eagles.
-Numerous hiking trails lead through the park, which are accessible from May to October.
-There are also guided, one-day and multi-day hikes.
-The highest mountains in the park are the Sametshvario (2,642 metres) and the Shavimta (2,511 metres).
+Numerous hiking trails lead through the park, which is accessible from May to October.
+There are also guided one-day and multi-day hikes.
+The highest mountains in the park are the Sametshvario (2,642 meters) and the Shavimta (2,511 meters).

 Sights in and around Borjomi

 In Borjomi itself, the spa park, renovated in 2006, is one of the main attractions.
 The complex is home to various mineral water springs, which can be used as you wish.
 There are also sulphur baths, amusement stands and a cable car up to a viewpoint.
 The entrance fee to the park is 2 GEL, for the sulphur baths 5 GEL.

 In the surroundings of Borjomi, there are several monasteries and churches worth seeing.
 Furthermore, the city of Akhaltsikhe is less than one hour of driving away.

 - Tadsrisi Monastery from the 9th century